If you turn on HGTV, you’ll see show after show of seemingly average people flipping houses and making huge profits.

 Financing a Flip

-If you’re a first-time house flipper I would strongly suggest waiting until you can pay cash for the whole project.
-However, if you have the help of an experienced investor then getting a rehab loan is a viable option.
+If you’re a first-time house flipper, I would strongly suggest waiting until you can pay cash for the whole project.
+However, if you have an experienced investor’s help, then getting a rehab loan is a viable option.